atypicalesper/drumkit/README.md

-Developed in: html, css, javascript.
+Developed in html, css, javascript and jquery :)